adedomin/CSC311-game-design/_posts/2015-03-23-Code Walkthrough - Bluetooth Pong 2.md

 At this point there are only two relevant buttons the user could click on.
 If the user clicked on the listen button, then main menu calls the game activity.

-To tell the game activity what it should do once launched, the intent that calls the gmae activity should include a constant value.
+To tell the game activity what it should do once launched, the intent that calls the game activity should include a constant value.
 In the case of listening it's Constants.LISTEN\_FOR\_CONNECT.

 If the user clicked the connect to button, then it gets slightly more complex.